-Your story must address the issue for why you can’t work, even though many other people with your medical condition can do so.
-Most importantly, your story must show how you have struggled to remain in the workforce, but have finally reached the breaking point.
+Your story must address the issue of why you can’t work even though many other people with your medical condition can.
+Most importantly, your story must show how you have struggled to remain in the workforce but have finally reached the breaking point.

 Once you develop a story for your case, you then go about gathering all the evidence and medical opinions to support your story.